Malignant Mesothelioma: Risk Factors

 home, ask an expert to check your home.
 If you have a home with asbestos, don't disturb

 it or try to remove it yourself.
 Asbestos doesn't always have to be removed.
-Hire
+If needed,

-a qualified asbestos expert to check and remove asbestos in your home if needed.
+hire a qualified asbestos expert to check and remove asbestos in your home.

 Should you be screened for mesothelioma?

 Screening is the process of looking for cancer in people who don’t have symptoms.